 We've also recently reported the merging of human and avatar musicians with K-pop band Aespa.
 Looking to the future, digital labels like Riot Games Music could garner widespread interest as more creatives seek to build careers via virtual realms.

 Social media sites can take inspiration from Riot Games and create in-house creator programmesfor generating advertising, virtual influencers and digital entertainment, while involving IRL artists in virtual content creation

-Through the initiative, eBay is reframing conventional customer journeys by offering a Micro-retail concept that showcases its platform as a trustworthy yet convenient destination for premium products.Tirath Kamdar, general manager of luxury at eBay,comments: ‘In the same way traditional vending machines solve for convenience, eBay is making luxury instantly accessible, bringing designer handbags directly to enthusiasts in New York and Los Angeles — while also demonstrating the incredible inventory available on the marketplace.’
+Through the initiative, eBay is reframing conventional customer journeys by offering a Micro-retail concept that showcases its platform as a trustworthy yet convenient destination for premium products.Tirath Kamdar, general manager of luxury at eBay,says: ‘In the same way that traditional vending machines offer convenience, eBay is making luxury instantly accessible, bringing designer handbags directly to enthusiasts in New York and Los Angeles – while also demonstrating the incredible inventory available on the marketplace.’